Antalya, Turkey - Travel

 Perge Ruins (Perge Harabeleri), Antalya

-Antalya, the dreamscape of the Anatolian coastline, is a never-ending voyage and adventure.
+Antalya, the dreamscape of the Anatolian coastline, is a never-ending voyage and adventure in Turkey.
 The cobblestoned streets of Kaleiçi, hidden courtyards, and Turkish tea by the marinas will leave the vacationers enthralled.
-Adrenaline lovers can paraglide over pristine waters, though culture enthusiasts won't be disappointed either with Antalya museums, theatres, and sophisticated activities, while at night the beaches of Antalya are illuminated by buzzing bars, clubs, and lounges, with music and laughter filling the air.

-Further afield, the Aspendos Theatre (Aspendos Antik Tiyatrosu), one of the best-preserved Roman theatres in the world, continues to host performances, allowing visitors to experience history in motion.
+Further afield, the Aspendos Theatre (Aspendos Antik Tiyatrosu), one of the best-preserved Roman theatres in the world, continues to host performances and festivals.
 The nearby Perge Ruins (Perge Harabeleri), capital of Pamphylia (Pamfilya), glimpses into ancient Roman life, with its enduring gates, baths, and collonaded streets.

-Kurşunlu Waterfall (Kurşunlu Şelalesi), a serene natural harbour just outside the city, where lush greenery and cascading water provide a refreshing escape from the urban bustle, is another miraculous landmark of the city.
-Antalya Aquarium promises a deep dive into marine life.
+Kurşunlu Waterfall (Kurşunlu Şelalesi) is a serene natural harbour just outside the city.
+And Antalya Aquarium promises a deep dive into marine life.

 Antalya Museums